ibi-group/transit-performance/README.md

 	* creates the table which stores all arrival and departure events and times.
 	* creates the historical tables which store performance information
 	* creates the config tables which stores files for day types, time periods, thresholds, and passenger arrival rates
-* Execute Data Processing Stored Procedures
+* Execute Create Procedure Scripts for Data Processing Stored Procedures
 	* ‘PreProcessDaily’ - This procedure creates the tables that store performance information for the service date being processed.
 This is usually the previous service date.
 This stored procedure is executed by the ‘AppLauncher’ application.
 	* ‘PostProcessDaily’ - This procedure processes the performance data for the service date being processed.
 This is usually the previous service date.
 This stored procedure is executed by the ‘AppLauncher’ application.
 	* ‘CreateTodayRTProcess’ - This stored procedure creates the tables that store real-time performance information for the upcoming service date.
 This stored procedure is executed by the ‘AppLauncher’ application.
 	* ‘PreProcessToday’ - This procedure creates the tables that store performance information for the upcoming service date.
 This stored procedure is executed by the ‘AppLauncher’ application.
 	* ‘ProcessRTEvent’ - This procedure processes the performance data for the current service date in real-time.
 This stored procedure is set to run as a Job every 1 minute (configurable) in the SQL Server Agent.
 	* ‘ProcessCurrentMetrics’ - This procedure processes the performance data for the current service date in real-time and calculates the current metrics for the day until now and the last hour.
 This stored procedure is set to run as a Job every 5 minutes (configurable) in the SQL Server Agent.
-* Execute Data Fetching Stored Procedures
+* Execute Create Procedure Scripts for Data Fetching Stored Procedures
 	* ‘getCurrentMetrics’ - This procedure is called by the ‘currentmetrics’ API call.
 It retrieves the metrics for a route (or all routes) for the current service date until now and the last hour
 	* ‘getDailyMetrics’ - This procedure is called by the ‘dailymetrics’ API call.It retreives the daily metrics for a route (or all routes) for the requested service date(s)
 	* ‘getDwellTimes’ - This procedure is called by the ‘dwells’ API call.
 It retrieves the dwell times for a stop (optionally filtered by route/direction) for the requested time period.